Primary tabs

 Feedback

-Every effort is made to provide students with provisional marks and feedback on their coursework performance within six to eight weeks of the submission date.
+Every effort is made to provide students with provisional marks and feedback on their coursework performance throughout the academic year.
+Marks will be given as a percentage.

-The nature and extent of the feedback given will vary from teacher to teacher, but students may reasonably expect to receive some indication of the strengths and weaknesses of any work submitted.
+The nature and extent of the feedback given will vary from lecturer to lecturer, but students may reasonably expect to receive some indication of the strengths and weaknesses of any work submitted.
 All marks and feedback provided during the year are informal and provisional.
-Final marks are only determined at the end of the degree by the examiners' committee.
-In some cases, the University or other departmental rules prevent us from providing even provisional grades before the meeting of the examiners' committee.
+Final marks are only determined at the end of the degree by the Board of Examiners.
+In some cases, the University or other departmental rules prevent us from providing even provisional grades before the Examiners' meeting.

 Assessment